Advice on preventing coronavirus.

 Social distancing measures are steps you can take to reduce the social interaction between people.
 This will help reduce the transmission of coronavirus (COVID-19).

-Following a review, the Prime Minister, from the 4th July, has also set out where it is not possible to stay two metres apart, guidance which will allow people to keep a social distance of ‘one metre plus’.
+From the 4th July the Government set out where it is not possible to stay two metres apart, guidance which will allow people to keep a social distance of ‘one metre plus’.
 This means staying one metre apart, plus mitigations (such as the use of face coverings, increased hygiene or layout changes in premise) which reduce the risk of transmission.

 Please refer to the latest updated guidance from Public Health England.